 After delivery, combination ART is continued for all women, even those who had not previously received ART.

-All HIV-exposed newborns should receive a postpartum ARV regimen to reduce the risk of HIV infection.
+All newborns exposed to HIV should receive a postpartum ARV regimen to reduce the risk of HIV infection.
 Treatment should begin as soon as possible, preferably within 6 to 12 hours of delivery.
-The ARV regimen is determined by maternal and infant risk factors for perinatal HIV transmission (see the guidelines for antiretroviral management of neonates with perinatal HIV exposure or HIV infection).
+The ARV regimen is determined by maternal and infant risk factors for perinatal HIV transmission (see the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV's Maternal HIV Testing and Identification of Perinatal HIV Exposure recommendations).

 Preventive regimens are categorized as

-Infants who subsequently have a positive HIV virologic test are given ART with three drugs.
-An expert in pediatric or maternal HIV infection should be immediately consulted (see information at AIDSinfo or at the National Clinician Consultation Center).
+Infants who subsequently have a positive HIV virologic test are given ART with three medications as appropriate for treatment of known HIV infection.
+An expert in pediatric or maternal HIV infection should be immediately consulted (see information at ClinicalInfo.HIV.gov or at the National Clinician Consultation Center).
 Clinicians also can call the Perinatal HIV Consultation and Referral Services Hotline at 1-888-HIV-8765 (1-888-448-8765) for questions regarding interventions to decrease vertical HIV transmission and neonatal diagnosis.

-Breastfeeding or donating to milk banks is contraindicated for HIV-infected women in the US and other countries where safe and affordable alternative sources of feeding are readily available.
-However, in countries where infectious diseases and undernutrition are major causes of early childhood mortality and safe, affordable infant formula is not available, the protection breastfeeding offers against the mortality risks of respiratory and gastrointestinal infections may counterbalance the risk of HIV transmission.
-In these developing countries, the WHO recommends that HIV-infected mothers continue to breastfeed for the first 6 months of the infant's life and then rapidly wean the infant to food.
+Additionally, in countries where infectious diseases and undernutrition are major causes of early childhood mortality and safe, affordable infant formula is not available, the protection breastfeeding offers against the mortality risks of respiratory and gastrointestinal infections may counterbalance the risk of HIV transmission.
+In these countries, the World Health Organization (WHO) recommends mothers with HIV infection continue to breastfeed for at least 12 months of the infant's life (see the WHO's Guideline: Updates on HIV and Infant Feeding).

-Premastication (prechewing) of food, practiced by some mothers of young infants, is also contraindicated for HIV-infected women.
+Premastication (prechewing) of food, practiced by some mothers of young infants, is also contraindicated for women with HIV infection.

 Prevention of adolescent transmission

 Because adolescents are at special risk of HIV infection, they should receive education, have access to HIV testing, and know their serostatus.
-Education should include information about transmission, implications of infection, and strategies for prevention, including abstaining from high-risk behaviors and engaging in safe sex practices (eg, correct and consistent use of condoms Condoms Barrier contraceptives include vaginal spermicides (foams, creams, gels, suppositories), contraceptive gel, condoms, diaphragms, cervical caps, and contraceptive sponges.
-Vaginal foams, creams... read more ) for those who are sexually active.
-Efforts should especially target adolescents at high risk of HIV infection, in particular, black and Hispanic adolescent men who have sex with other men because this is the fastest-growing US demographic of new HIV infections among youth; however, all adolescents should receive risk-reduction education.
+Education should include information about transmission, implications of infection, and strategies for prevention, including abstaining from high-risk behaviors and engaging in safe sex practices (eg, correct and consistent use of condoms Condoms Barrier contraceptives include condoms, diaphragms, cervical caps, and contraceptive sponges.
+Other pericoital contraceptives include vaginal spermicides (foams, creams, gels, suppositories)... read more ) for those who are sexually active.
+Efforts should especially target adolescents at high risk of HIV infection, in particular, Black and Hispanic adolescent men who have sex with other men because these are the fastest-growing US demographics of new HIV infections among youth; however, all adolescents should receive risk-reduction education.

 Most HIV cases in infants and children result from mother-to-child transmission (MTCT) before or during birth, or from breastfeeding in countries where safe and affordable infant formula is not available.